 Optimally, a robust system of LTSS that is able to maximize autonomy, choice and dignity will provide a full range of services and supports.
 Individuals, regardless of disability or age, should have the options that allow them to live their lives as meaningfully and productively as possible in the settings that best suit their needs and preferences, in the least restrictive environment.
 As in any system, all the constituent parts are interrelated and interdependent.
-In order to meet the growing demand for LTSS and the goals set forth in this plan, investment in the community-based infrastructure is critical.
+In order to meet the growing demand for LTSS and the goals set forth in this Plan, investment in the community-based infrastructure is critical.
 Over the long term, to realize the vision and achieve the goals set out in this plan, actions must be taken on the following fronts:

-- Provide true individual choice and self-direction to all users of long-term services and supports. - Promote efforts to enhance quality of life in various long-term services and supports settings. - Ensure the availability of a wide array of support services for those living in the community, including meals and adult day care. - Ensure quality of long-term services and supports in the context of a flexible and person-centered service delivery system that acknowledges the dignity of risk. - Achieve greater integration and uniformity of administration of State long-term services and supports serving both older adults and people with disabilities and their families, and emphasize policies related to function as opposed to age or diagnosis. - Encourage communities to take an active role in planning and supporting longterm services and supports for their residents.
+- Provide true individual choice and self-direction to all users of long-term services and supports, regardless of funding source. - Promote efforts to enhance quality of life in various long-term services and supports settings. - Ensure the availability of a wide array of support services for those living in the community.
+Ensure quality of long-term services and supports in the context of a flexible and person-centered service delivery system that acknowledges the dignity of risk. - Provide individuals, caregivers and persons on nursing home waitlists options counseling and decision support to encourage advanced person-centered planning for long-term services and supports to prevent institutionalization and to extend the availability of private funds for care. - Achieve greater integration and uniformity of administration of State long-term services and supports serving both older adults and people with disabilities and their families, and emphasize policies related to function as opposed to age or diagnosis. - Encourage communities to take an active role in planning and supporting longterm services and supports for their residents. - Address the long-term services and supports education and information needs of the Connecticut public, including specialized educational efforts to specific groups, such as baby boomers and employers. - Address the anticipated long-term services and supports workforce shortage. - Provide support to informal caregivers.